GOPALGTM/node-app-helm-chart/README.md

 Great for testing simple deployments to the cloud

-## Run It

-# To deploy the project on Kubernetes using kubeadm, you will need to follow these steps on both the master and worker nodes:
+To deploy the project on Kubernetes using kubeadm, you will need to follow these steps on both the master and worker nodes:

-# To create a Kubernetes cluster with a master and worker nodes using EC2 instances, first create Two ec2 instances for master and worker nodes.
+To create a Kubernetes cluster with a master and worker nodes using EC2 instances, first create Two ec2 instances for master and worker nodes.

-# connect both the nodes and follow this steps:
+connect both the nodes and follow this steps:

 ---------------------------------------- Kubeadm Installation ------------------------------------------